-MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) As of and for the Years Ended June 30, 2022 and 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) As of and for the Years Ended June 30, 2023 and 2022

-- Based on the funding assumptions, actuarial liabilities for retired participants, terminated vested participants and active participants represented 74%, 11% and 15%, respectively, of total accrued liabilities on July 1, 2021, and 74%, 11% and 15%, respectively, of total accrued liabilities on July 1, 2020. - SWIB's Core and Variable Funds included derivative investments in futures contracts, foreign exchange forward and spot contracts, and options in 2022, 2021 and in 2020. - The fiduciary net position as a percent of the total pension liability decreased by 9.28% from 85.93% on June 30, 2021 to 76.65% on June 30, 2022. - The Plan's actuarially determined contribution decreased by approximately \$1,738,000 for the fiscal year ended June 30, 2022.
+- Based on the funding assumptions, actuarial liabilities for retired participants, terminated vested participants and active participants represented 75%, 11% and 14%, respectively, of total accrued liabilities on July 1, 2022, and 74%, 11% and 15%, respectively, of total accrued liabilities on July 1, 2021. - SWIB's Core and Variable Funds included derivative investments in futures contracts, foreign exchange forward and spot contracts, and options in 2023, 2022 and in 2021. - The fiduciary net position as a percent of the total pension liability increased by 2.19% from 76.65% on June 30, 2022 to 78.84% on June 30, 2023. - The Plan's actuarially determined contribution decreased by \$661,663 for the fiscal year ended June 30, 2023.
 The Plan's actuary comments that the decrease is primarily due to the amortization policy used to finance the unfunded actuarial liability.
-The Plan's actuarially determined contribution decreased by approximately \$528,000 for the fiscal year ended June 30, 2021.
-The Plan's actuary comments that the decrease is primarily due to the anactuary comments that the decrease is primarily due to the amortization policy used to finance the unfunded actuary comments that the decrease is primarily due to the amortization policy used to finance the unfunded actuarial liability.
+The Plan's actuarially determined contribution decreased by \$1,738,094 for the fiscal year ended June 30, 2022.
+The Plan's actuary comments that the decrease is primarily due to the amortization policy used to finance the unfunded actuarial liability.